sjtower/super-lunk-world/notes.md

 1. Log is 5 tiles tall and two tiles wide
 1. There must be 6 tiles minimum between the log (T) and the idol (I)

+#### spring trap
+1. does not work if placed under a platform

+#### lava
+1. can be pushed through kitty-corner openings via PBs
+1. 1 square of lava can cover ~4 tiles in lava

 # Things to test
 1. Entrance/exit on machine big/wide/tall rooms?